yinghuanchen/JobieWalkie/README.md

 ## Design and Technologies

-Primarily, built on a MERN stack (MongoDB, Express.js, React, and Node.js), the database is populated by the Puppeteer webscraper API, the interactive map is powered by the Google Maps API to provide the location of where the job is.
+Primarily, built on a MERN stack (MongoDB, Express.js, React, and Node.js), the database is populated by the Puppeteer webscraper API, and the interactive map is powered by the Google Maps API to provide the location of where jobs are located.

 Currently, the app provides the latest job postings on LinkedIn, narrowed down to software engineering positions that require tools and technologies such as Ruby, Rails, JavaScript, React, Express.js, Node.js, HTML/CSS, PostgresSQL, and MongoDB (these are the tools and technologies App Academy students know upon graduation).